 Veterans Survivor Guilt: My Diagnosis

-It does not matter if you think your claim is small or large.
-If you need more ideas or support on a successful case for benefits, please ask me for my thoughts.
+It does not matter if you think your claim is small or large, it is worth pursuing.
+If you need more ideas or support, please ask me for my thoughts.

 I wish you the very best.